richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 Implant points: N/A (take as Edge) \
 Requires: Novice, Agility d8+, Implanted

-*Cyberware trapping for the Quick edges (see SWADE pg 43.)*
+*Cyberware trapping for the Quick edge (see SWADE pg 43.)*

 When dealt an action card of 5 or lower, you can discard it and draw again; you can repeat until you get a 6 or higher.
 If combined with Wired Reflexes or Move-by-Wire, you first draw the additional card(s) and pick which one to keep.
 Then, if it's 5 or below, you draw again.
 {{% /pageinfo %}}

 {{% pageinfo %}}
 **Pain Editor** \
+Implant points: N/A (take as Edge) \
+Requires: Novice, Chromed, Vigor d8+

 **Improved Pain Editor** \
-Implant points: N/A (take as 1 or 2 Edges) \
+Implant points: N/A (take as Edge) \
-Requires: xxx
+Requires: Novice, Pain Editor

 *Cyberware trapping for the Nerves of Steel / Improved Nerves of Steel edges (see SWADE pg 43.)*

 The character may ignore 1 level or 2 levels of Wound penalties.
 {{% /pageinfo %}}

 ## Cyberlimbs

-To unlock any of the below, you first need to replace the limb:
+To unlock any of the below upgrades and add-ons, you first need to replace the limb:

 {{% pageinfo %}}
 **Cyberarm** \